 Positivity is the first line of defense against all illnesses and is a perfect system for keeping us strong in body and mind.

-We walk every single day around our gorgeous neighborhood ( maintaining social distance) and at home, we practice yoga, meditation, exercise and anything that keeps us positive, fit, busy and motivated including Soccer, my son’s favorite sport.
+We walk every single day around our gorgeous neighborhood ( maintaining social distance) and at home, we practice yoga, meditation, and anything that keeps us positive, fit, and busy and motivated too.

-The results were great, we were cool, calm and collected, no matter the situation.
+The results were great, we were feeling much better.
+We were calm and collected, no matter what the situation was.

 the artist in me